mahes-a/StagingBuild/README.md

 - The Copy Mode indicates the nature of copy - CDC , CHANGE TRACKING , Full , WATERMARK are the values to be configured

-- For Full copy mechanism where count of rows to be copied can be very high , we can enable parrallel data copy using the Partition column names
+- For Full copy mechanism where count of rows to be copied can be very high , we can enable parallel data copy using the Partition column names
   -  PartitionColumnName would denote the partition column that the pipeline can use to select in multiple threads
   -  PartitionLowerBound and PartitionUpperBound denote the upper and lower bound for the parallel copy

-- Refer [here](https://learn.microsoft.com/en-us/azure/data-factory/connector-sql-server?tabs=data-factory#parallel-copy-from-sql-database) to understand various parrallel copy partition options
+- Refer [here](https://learn.microsoft.com/en-us/azure/data-factory/connector-sql-server?tabs=data-factory#parallel-copy-from-sql-database) to understand various parallel copy partition options

 - In order to configure the Target Lakehouse file location and the target lakehouse in fabric follow below steps